jamieernest/Dell-Inspiron-7501-Hackintosh/README.md

 #### TL;DR

-- Prepair an Mac installer in USB with [GibMacOS](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
+- Prepare an Mac installer in USB with [GibMacOS](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
 - Go to the [releases](https://github.com/jamieernest/Dell-Inspiron-7501-Hackintosh/releases) and download the lastest version
 - Replace EFI folder in USB EFI partition with the EFI folder from the zip file
 - If you are using intel wifi add the intel wifi kexts from the folder to EFI/OC/Kexts and do the same if you are using a Broadcomm card.
 Check [dortania's guide]() if you are unclear which one you are using. <small>I havent tested AirportItlwm yet, so this is just in case it doesnt work in the installer</small>